-The minimum adult rate applies to any employee aged 16 years and over unless they are eligible for the ‘starting-out’ wage or the ‘training’ wage.
+There is no legal minimum rate for employees aged 15 years or younger, but you need to pay the adult minimum wage to all employees aged 16 and over unless they are eligible for the ‘starting-out’ wage or the ‘training’ wage.

-|Minimum Wage for:||Employee description||Old minimum rate per hour||New minimum rate per hour from 1 April 2020|
+|Minimum Wage for:||Employee description||Minimum rate per hour from 1 April 2020||Minimum rate per hour from 1 April 2021|

 |Children||Aged 15 years or under.||No minimum applies||No minimum applies|

 Not a member of the Retail NZ family yet?
 No worries!
 Click here to get on board.